Almost uniform domains and Poincar\'e inequalities: General Poincar e results

 \begin{definition} Let $1\leq p < \infty$.
 A proper metric measure space $(X,d,\mu)$ is said to satisfy a {\sc pointwise $(1,p)$-Poincar\'e inequality} at scale $r_0>0$ with constant $C \geq 1$, if for all locally Lipschitz functions $f:\ X \to \mathbb{R}$ and all $x,y \in X$ with $r := d(x,y) \in(0,r_0)$ we have

 \end{definition}

-By Lemma 5.15 of \cite{heinonen1998quasiconformal}, this is equivalent to a Poincar\'e inequality.
+By \cite[Lemma 5.15]{heinonen1998quasiconformal} this is equivalent to a Poincar\'e inequality.
 The proof in \cite{heinonen1998quasiconformal} covers global Poincar\'e inequalities, but the same argument applies to the local version as well.
-The modifications only involve tracking the scales of the balls/pairs of points used.
+For completeness, we state the result and show the modifications, which only involve tracking the scales of the balls/pairs of points used.

-\begin{theorem} Let $D \geq 1$ and $r_0>0$.
-For a proper, $(D,2r_0)$-doubling metric measure space $(X,d,\mu)$, the following conditions are equivalent: